nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 - When a command is given to add a statement, the command is first parsed to check whether it follows the format of an add command: `add -DIRECTION DESCRIPTION $VALUE -c CATEGORY -d DESCRIPTION` with the use of regex pattern
-    - `DIRECTION`: indicating the direction of the transaction, to be either `in` or `out`
-    - `DESCRIPTION`: the description of the transaction
-    - `VALUE`: the amount to be tagged with the transaction
-    - `CATEGORY`: the category of the transaction
-    - `DATE`: the date to be tagged with the transaction, to be supplied in the format of DD/MM/YYYY
+    - Details on implementation for parsing and command fields are documented below
 - Commands in the correct format will then be parsed to extract the relevant information, and an `AddCommand` object will be created with the relevant attributes
-    - Details on implementation for parsing is documented below
 - `RainyDay` will then call `execute` method in `Command`, where the transaction will be added into the financial report

 #### Design considerations